vvv214/privsyn-tabular/README.md

     {'(attr1, attr2)': Marginal1, '(attr3, attr4)': Marginal2, ...}
     ```

     Here `Marginal1` and `Marginal2` should be in Marginal class (see `privsyn/lib_marginal/marg.py`), and measured by method `count_records`.
 You can initialize a GUM class like

-    ```
+    ```python
     model = GUM_Mechanism(args, df, dict1, dict2)
     ```

 * `Main procedure`.
 The main procedure of GUM is finished by method `run`, which only requires the sampling number.
 This process includes three main steps: graph seperation, marginal consistency, and records updation.
-    ```
+    ```python
     model.run(n_sample = 10000)
     synthesized_df = model.synthesized_df
     ```

 * `Adaptive mechanism`.
 We also support measurement for synthesized dataset, which can be used for adaptive marginal selection.
-    ```
+    ```python
     syn_vector = model.project(('attr1', 'attr2')).datavector()
     real_vector = dataset.project(('attr1', 'attr2')).datavector()
     gap = np.linalg.norm(syn_vector - real_vector, ord=1)
     ```